 Employers, have you examined your employment processes for 2018 yet?
 The new year will be here before you know it, and with that comes important updates you must be aware of!

 This is part 2 in our three-part series on Employment Law Changes for 2018.
-We at RTR Consulting want to make sure you know about important new laws, bills and policies including:
+We at RTR Consulting want to make sure you know about relevant new laws, bills, and policies including:

 Minimum Wage Increase

 Don’t forget the minimum wage increases in 2018.
-The chart below is just for the state of California and does not include local ordinances that require minimum wages higher than the state.
+The chart below is just for the state of California and does not include local ordinances that require minimum wages higher than the rule.